NijTeck/apply_gemini_into_resume_rewriter_off_jd/README.md

 For issues with:
 - **GitHub Actions**: Check the Actions tab in your repository
 - **Azure resources**: Use Azure CLI to verify resource status
 - **Container deployment**: Check Container Apps logs in Azure Portal

+- Let me know if you have any questions ( write a discussion )